-Before looking at the history of reauthorization let’s review why and how these programs began.
-In the 1970’s there was much concern about the US loosing its competitiveness in an era of increasing globalization.
-A growing body of evidence indicated that small businesses were playing an ever increasing role in innovation and job creation.
+Before looking at the history of reauthorization, let’s review why and how these programs began.
+In the 1970s there was much concern about the U.S. losing its competitiveness in an era of increasing globalization.
+A growing body of evidence indicated that small businesses were playing an ever-increasing role in innovation and job creation.
 It was during this period that the paths of a number of key players converged.
-Roland Tibbetts, long recognized as “the father of the SBIR program” was appointed as the Senior Program officer at NSF in 1972.
+Roland Tibbetts, long recognized as “the father of the SBIR program” was appointed as the Senior Program Officer at NSF in 1972.
 Having held various positions in both large and small business, Tibbetts understood the importance of small advanced tech firms and recognized the opposition that they faced from other parties pursuing Federal R&D funding.
-At the same time, Senator Edward Kennedy, then Chairman of the National Science Foundation Subcommittee on the Senate Labor and Public Welfare committee, continued to increase the budget directed to small business.
-What was born from this synergy was the precursor to the agency wide SBIR program, which began at NSF in 1977 as NSF SBIR.
+At the same time, Senator Edward Kennedy, then Chairman of the National Science Foundation Subcommittee on the Senate Labor and Public Welfare Committee, continued to increase the budget directed to small business.
+What was born from this synergy was the precursor to the Federal Agency-wide SBIR program, which began at NSF in 1977 as NSF SBIR.

-- Then again in 2000, the program was reauthorized by the Small Business Innovation Research Program Reauthorization Act of 2000 until 2009.
+- Then again in 2000, the program was reauthorized until 2009 by the Small Business Innovation Research Program Reauthorization Act of 2000.

 - Due to a series of Continuing Resolutions the SBIR program was not reauthorized again until December 2011 when it was reauthorized by the 2012 Defense Authorization Act.

-In 2016 both the SBIR and STTR programs were reauthorized as part of the 2017 National Defense Authorization Act (NDAA), pushing the expiration date to September 30, 2022.
+In 2016 both the SBIR and STTR programs were reauthorized as part of the 2017 National Defense Authorization Act, or NDAA, pushing the expiration date to September 30, 2022.
 This was a simple five-year reauthorization with no allocation increase or pilot programs.

-Once a program has been reauthorized, the Small Business Administration has the statutory obligation to provide guidance to the participating Federal agencies for the general operation of the SBIR and STTR programs.
-This guidance is referred to as the Policy Directive.
+Once a program has been reauthorized, the Small Business Administration has the statutory obligation to provide guidance to the participating Federal Agencies for the general operation of the SBIR and STTR programs.
+This guidance is referred to as the Policy Directive, or PD.
 It is prepared by SBA and is subject to public comment before it is finalized.
-Federal agencies participating in the SBIR and STTR programs are obligated to follow the guidance provided by the Policy Directive.
-Each agency is required to review its rules, policies, and guidance to ensure consistency with the relevant policy directive and make any necessary changes in accordance with each agency’s normal procedures.
-The most recent policy directives for both the SBIR and STTR programs were published on February 24, 2014.
+Federal Agencies participating in the SBIR and STTR programs are obligated to follow the guidance provided by the Policy Directive.
+Each Agency is required to review its rules, policies, and guidance to ensure consistency with the relevant Policy Directive and make any necessary changes in accordance with each Agency’s normal procedures.
+The most recent Policy Directives for both the SBIR and STTR programs were published on February 24, 2014.